[October 20, 2020]

 “We all confront the parameters of our cage eventually.
 What we do when we reach those bars helps define us.”
-This excerpt from The Parameters of Our Cage, recently published by British publisher MACK, is an apt summary of a project that developed as COVID-19 and the Black Lives Matter movement disrupted everything.
+This excerpt from The Parameters of Our Cage, published in 2020 by British publisher MACK, is an apt summary of a project that developed as COVID-19 and the Black Lives Matter movement disrupted everything.
 The book is about a friendship that grows through an exchange of letters between Alec Soth, a Minnesota photographer and a member of the Magnum agency, and C. Fausto Cabrera, an inmate in a Minnesota prison.
 It’s Cabrera’s words that are quoted above.
 He was the one who began the correspondence, on the pretext of his addiction to photography.
 What ensued was a discussion on being deprived of freedom, on the role of art, on voices that are not allowed to be heard.
 At the heart of it is photography – in words, in images, as a through-line.
-The letter writers will discuss it all (again), online, on Sunday, October 25.
+The letter writers will discuss it all (again) on Sunday, October 25, before an audience.